johaGL/DIMet/README.md

 ### Requirements
-You need a UNIX system, with conda or miniconda installed, see [https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
+You need a UNIX system, with conda or miniconda3 installed, see [https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

-Then clone DIMet repo in your `$HOME` directory and set the virtual environment by running (from terminal):
+Then clone DIMet repository in your `$HOME` directory, and set the virtual environment by running (from terminal):
 ```
 cd $HOME
 git clone